- Application Process

 The School of Medicine and the College of Arts and Sciences at Saint Louis University cooperates with Drury College, Spring Hill College, Xavier University of Louisiana and Rockhurst College in a Scholars Program.
 During this program, selected high school seniors are admitted to the College of Arts and Sciences where they enroll in a special course of study.
 If the student maintains an Honors average for two years, the School of Medicine may grant a conditional acceptance that becomes effective upon the completion of all program requirements.
 Interested applicants should contact the Office of Admissions, Saint Louis University, DuBourg Hall, 221 North Grand Boulevard, St. Louis, Missouri 63103.

 Training is conducted at the St. Louis University Hospital, a 365-bed tertiary care facility.
 It is also a Level I trauma center.
-Other affiliated institutions include the Cardinal Glennon Children's Hospital, the Anheuser-Busch Eye Institute, St. Elizabeth's Hospital, St. John's Mercy Medical Center, St. Mary's Hospital, Bethesda Cancer Research Center, St. Anthony's Medical Center, and the St. Louis Veterans Affairs Medical Center.
+Other affiliated institutions include the Cardinal Glennon Children's Hospital, the Anheuser-Busch Eye Institute, St. Elizabeth's Hospital, Mercy Hospital, St. Mary's Hospital, Bethesda Cancer Research Center, St. Anthony's Medical Center, and the St. Louis Veterans Affairs Medical Center.
 A portion of electives may be taken at other academic and clinical institutions.